Guiding the UTIA Community During the Partial Federal Shutdown

 Previous shutdowns have fortunately had minimal impacts on UTIA operations, in part due to proactive steps taken by faculty, staff, and administrators.

 • Keep Working.
 If you are preparing a proposal, continue working toward the sponsor’s original deadline.
-At present, federal agencies have given no indication that proposal deadline dates will be extended or changed.
+At present, affected federal agencies have given no indication that proposal deadline dates will be extended or changed.
 Postponing work until the shutdown ends may cause you to miss your deadline.

 • Office of Sponsored Programs (OSP) staff are monitoring deadlines and will contact individual PIs of deadline changes or submission system shutdowns.